IamSmaLLR/mono/README.md

-# mono
+# Steven Lee's personal monorepo

-Seven's personal repository
+Hi, nice to meet you~